-The Intermediate Spanish course is designed to teach intermediate grammar and vocabulary with an emphasis on meaningful communication.
+Spanish: IntermediateGr 9-121 year1 creditThe Intermediate Spanish course is designed to teach intermediate grammar and vocabulary with an emphasis on meaningful communication.
 There is also a cultural component that exposes students to the art and cultures of the Spanish-speaking world.
 This component is increasingly important as the students integrate more activities with an international focus in the curriculum.
 The course activities are planned with a view to develop all four skills (listening, speaking, reading, and writing) with increased emphasis on authentic texts and materials.